-The Board of Directors established two advisory bodies: the Chairman's Committee and the Audit and Risk Committee.
+The Board of Directors established two advisory bodies: the Chairman's Committee (until October 2017) and the Audit and Risk Committee.
+In October 2017, the BoD decided to dissolve the Chairman's Committee.

 - " The Chairman's Committee deals with a broad variety of topics in preparation for meetings of the Board of Directors.
 It further determines objectives, reviews appraisals and decides terms of engagement of the Management within the principles set by the Board of Directors.
-It consists of the Chairman, the Vice-Chairmen and two other Board members. - " The Audit and Risk Committee supports the Board of

-Directors in its comprehensive supervisory role with respect to financial control, risk control, audit and compliance management.
+It consists of the Chairman, the Vice-Chairmen and two other Board members. - " The Audit and Risk Committee supports the Board of Directors in its comprehensive supervisory role with respect to financial control, risk control, audit and compliance management.
 In this respect, it oversees the activities of both Internal and External Audit.
 It consists of four Board members.

-The Board of Directors met on 5 occasions in 2016.
-On average, Directors' attendance was 95%.
-The main subjects examined by the Board of Directors on which it took decisions were: the annual budget, the quarterly and annual financial statements, the general authorization to carry out borrowing transactions and associated treasury and derivative transactions, the annual report to the General Assembly, the main internal policies, the report to the Governments parties to EUROFIMA's Convention, the credit rating of the organization, the assessments of the financial position, risk and capital adequacy, and the conclusions of borrowings and equipment financing contracts.
+The Board of Directors met on 7 occasions in 2017.
+On average, Directors' attendance was 86%.
+The main subjects examined by the Board of Directors on which it took decisions were: the quarterly financial reports, the annual financial statement, the annual budget, the general authorization to carry out borrowing transactions and associated treasury and derivative transactions, the annual report to the General Assembly, the main internal policies, the report to the Governments parties to EUROFIMA's Convention, the assessments of the financial position, risk and capital adequacy, and the future strategy of the company in regard to the foreseeable liberalization of the railway markets.